MoserMichael/python-obj-system/python-obj-system.md

 ### <a id='s1-2-1' />How objects are represented

-Lets look at a simple python class Foo with a single base class, and see how objects are created and represented in memory
+Lets look at a simple python class Foo with a single base class Base, and see how objects are created and represented in memory

 __Source:__